TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

     - Warped Wart (Frontiers)
     - Cabbages (Farmer's Delight)
     - Onions (Farmer's Delight)
+    - Rice Panicles (Farmer's Delight)
     - Cotton (Rustic Delight)
     - Bell Peppers (Rustic Delight)
     - Coffee (Rustic Delight)
     - Flax (Supplementaries)
     - Leeks (Bountiful Fares)
     - Maize (Bountiful Fares)
+### Crow
+- An ambient mob that spawns in Dark Forests
+- Has unique spawning mechanics based on time
+  - During Halloween, it can spawn so long as the moon is visible in the sky, at any light level
+  - Otherwise, it spawns between sunset-sunrise, at any light level
+- Drops 1-2 feathers
+- Has a special Easter Egg skin if you name it "Doom". #thosewhoknow

+_Crows are planned to be tameable in a later version, and will be able to help you out with a very specific task..._
 ### Misc
 - Advancements
   - "Jack o' All Trades"